cjrh/iced-themer/README.md

 # For more see the `theme.toml` in the example/ directory.
 ```

-Every widget section is optional — omit it and the iced default applies.
+Every widget section is optional.
+Omit it and the iced default applies.
 Status sub-tables (`hovered`, `pressed`, etc.) inherit from the base and only override what they specify.

 ## Usage